John Pilger: Russia

 Pilger was a member of Committee of Supporters for the RAW in WAR Anna Politkovskaya Award.
 He had chosen Anna Politkovskaya's work to a book edited by him, Tell Me No Lies: Investigative Journalism And Its Triumphs (2004).
 Pilger also signed a petition demanding an international commission of inquiry to discover the truth behind Politkovskaya's murder.

-In an article in The Guardian, John Pilger wrote in May 2014 that Vladimir Putin "is the only leader to condemn the rise of fascism in 21st-century Europe".
+In an article in The Guardian, Pilger wrote in May 2014 that Vladimir Putin "is the only leader to condemn the rise of fascism in 21st-century Europe".
 Historian Timothy Snyder assessed this statement as inaccurate since Russia at the time had organized meetings of European fascists and was subsidizing France's far Right party, the National Rally, until 2018 known as the National Front.
 Pilger quoted in the article a Jewish doctor who had tried to rescue people from the burning trade union building during the 2014 Odesa clashes, and was stopped by Ukrainian Nazis with the threat that this fate would soon befall him and other Jews and that what happened yesterday would not have happened even during the fascist occupation in World War II.
 This claim was factually false, as several tens of thousands of Jews were murdered in three days in October 1941.
 It turned out that the man's quote came from a Facebook page that had been identified as a fake before the article was published.

 On the poisoning of Sergei and Yulia Skripal on 4 March 2018, Pilger said in an interview on Russia's RT: "This is a carefully constructed drama as part of the propaganda campaign that has been building now for several years in order to justify the actions of NATO, Britain and the United States, towards Russia.
 That's a fact".
 Such events as the Iraq War, "at the very least should make us sceptical of Theresa May's theatrics in Parliament".
 He hinted that the UK government may have been involved in the attack, saying it had motive and that the nearby Porton Down laboratory has a "long and sinister record with nerve gas and chemical weapons".

-In January 2022, Pilger repeatedly denied that Russia was about to invade Ukraine, doing so even three days before the invasion.
+In January 2022 Pilger repeatedly denied that Russia was about to invade Ukraine, doing so even three days before the invasion.
 Following the start of the invasion, Pilger condemned Russia's actions, but stated that they were due to the enlargement of NATO towards Russia.